 When I saw him, I didn’t know if he was going to die.
 His belly was profoundly bloated.
 His skin tone was literally (and I literally mean literally) grey.
 Over the next 36 hours, we found out he had “severe cirrhosis” and that he would need to see a specialist ASAP.
 They removed 4 liters of fluid from his abdomen.
 He had a MELD score of 12 (for those of you who are familiar with what that means).
 We brought him back home with us, to Bend.
 Great timing though–with our kid freshly set loose we had an empty bedroom for him.

 My husband, Rodney, and I have always been pretty healthy, so we made some modifications and started eating even healthier.
 I read as many studies as I could about liver disease.
 My brother, who enjoyed his alcohol but was not an alcoholic, hasn’t had any booze since before he went into hospital, and he will eat all the healthy, cardboard-textured, pond-smelling crap I put in front of him.
 Then we found out about how whole food plant-based diets have been known to reverse diabetes and a whole bunch of other chronic diseases.
-So he lost access to salmon and chicken and milk and eggs and cheese.
-And he’s still being good.
+So we’ve drastically reduced his intake of salmon, chicken, yogurt, eggs, and cheese (although this has to be balanced because he keeps losing weight–it feels like a tightrope walk).
+Anyway, Jason’s sticking with the super healthy stuff.
 There’s nothing like cirrhosis to spur a lifestyle change.

 That was almost 3 months ago.
 He seems to have stabilized, but we’re not sure.
 He has lost 60 pounds.
 And he still hasn’t been able to get in to see a liver specialist.
 His first appointment is scheduled for next week.
 That’s pretty fucked up.